 Organic Ginger Tea is also a great and great option and very convenient to take with you to work or to make at home.

 Organic Ginger Candies.
 These were another life-saver with both pregnancies as I worked as an Open Heart Surgery Nurse.
-Keeping a handful of these in my scrub’s pocket as I worked endless hours in the Operating Room were one of the few things that helped keep my head out of the toilet.
+Keeping a handful of these in my scrub’s pocket as I worked endless hours in the Operating Room was one of the few things that helped keep my head out of the toilet.

 As previously mention, cold foods tend to be a good morning sickness zapper.